mahbubchula/ParkSense-AI/README.md

 3. **Transparent methodology** - All calculations are inspectable
 4. **Policy simulation** - What-if analysis for planners

-### Target Journals
-- Transportation Research Part C
-- IEEE Transactions on ITS
-- Cities
-- Sustainable Cities and Society

 ---

 ## 📈 Sample Insights